AdamKyle/arctic-engine/README.md

-# Ice Cream Engine
+# ArcticEngine

-Ice Cream Engine is an experimental engine written using [Matter JS](http://brm.io/matter-js/docs/index.html) and [React JS](https://facebook.github.io/react/). the whole goal is to create a small prototype engine that can be used to make simple games.
+Arctic Engine is an experimental engine written using [Matter JS](http://brm.io/matter-js/docs/index.html) and [React JS](https://facebook.github.io/react/). the whole goal is to create a small prototype engine that can be used to make simple games.
 It consists of a Loop and a Scene Manager to handle various scenes in your game.